neilkatin/lah-cert-positions-guide/source/operations-lead.md

 This material is stored in the Incident Command Plastic Bin

-* Vest.
-GMRS Radio
+* Vest
 * Position Log \(time sheet\)
 * Blank Org Chart
-* CERT Roster
-* Critical Infrastructure List
 * Pre-Assigned Zone List for Operations Lead
 * Clipboard
-* Assignment from Operations Lead to Staging Lead Form
 * Folding table set up by front of ARK
 * \(1\) folding chair
 * Pens, pencils, sharpie, blue tape

-* White board with Large Org Chart
-* A frame barricade for holding Org Chart.
+These forms are in the "Printed Forms" box:

+* CERT Roster
+* Critical Infrastructure List
+* Assignment from Operations Lead to Staging Lead Forms

+Obtain an FRS radio from Communications.

 ## Immediate Actions \(within first hour\):